matrix-org/matrix-spec/content/client-server-api/modules/mentions.md

 Users should not add their own Matrix ID to the `m.mentions` property as outgoing messages cannot self-notify.

+{{% boxes/warning %}}
+If an encrypted event contains an `m.mentions` in its payload, it should be encrypted as normal.
+To properly process mentions in encrypted rooms, events must be decrypted first.
+See [receiving notifications](#receiving-notifications).
+{{% /boxes/warning %}}

 Note that, for backwards compatibility, push rules such as [`.m.rule.contains_display_name`](#_m_rule_contains_display_name), [`.m.rule.contains_user_name`](#_m_rule_contains_user_name), and [`.m.rule.roomnotif`](#_m_rule_roomnotif) continue to  match if the `body` of